Table of Contents

 Your BigCommerce store can be connected to your Pinterest account by adding your Pinterest Tag.
 This will allow you to track traffic and sales origination on Pinterest.

-Connecting you BigCommerce Account to Pinterest
+Linking you BigCommerce Account with Pinterest

 To connect your accounts:

-- Navigate to your BigCommerce control panel
+- Navigate to your BigCommerce control panel.

 - In Channel Manager, Click Get Started, next to the Pinerest channel.

-- Click Get Started and sign in with your Pinterest Business account
+- Click Get Started and sign in with your Pinterest Business account.